 While an eye infection like conjunctivitis (pink eye) usually doesn’t require emergency eye care, if you think you have an eye infection, it’s important to see your eye doctor as soon as possible for a diagnosis and treatment.

 - Sudden double vision

-- Sudden red/painful eye
+- Sudden eye pain

-- New onset flashes and/or floaters
+- New onset of light flashes and/or floaters

-- Foreign body in the eye (especially metal or chemicals)
+- Foreign body in the eye

-- New or worsening swelling or pain after eye surgery
+- Swelling or pain after eye surgery

-DO call our office in Chandler at 480-838-4044 for further instructions!
-We are here for you!
+Call our office in Chandler for further instructions.
+We’re here for you!